mewler/mewbot/design-docs/README.md

 ### IOConfig / Input / Output

-A "bot" is a fundemtnally transformative process -- input is accept in the form of commands, messages, etc. and then some output is generated (such as a reply).
+A "bot" is a fundamentally transformative process — input is accepted in the form of commands, messages, etc. and then some output is generated (such as a reply).

-For some systems, this will be one unified API -- Discord bots need only one key to interact with all guilds and perform all the things they want to.
+For some systems, this will be one unified API — Discord bots need only one key to interact with all guilds and perform all the things they want to.

 On the other hand, an advanced twitch bot requires multiple inputs and (potentially) multiple outputs.
-In order to read and respond to chat, tokens must be generated for the bot account itself; in order to look for other events such as followers, subscriptions, rewards, and raids, tokens have to be made for the streamer's account -- which is generally a different user/channel to the bot.
+In order to read and respond to chat, tokens must be generated for the bot account itself; in order to look for other events such as followers, subscriptions, rewards, and raids, tokens have to be made for the streamer's account — which is generally a different user/channel to the bot.

 Other inputs might include API calls/webhooks to the management system itself, allowing for devices like stream decks to be configured to directly interact